 Off the Chancel is the Vestry, which contains an important memorial to the Jennens Family.
 Charles Jennens, (1700-1773) was the man who provided the texts for five of Handel's great oratorios including Messiah The vestry was formerly the Jennens’ family chapel.
 This was a family who had made their fortune as iron founders in Birmingham.
 They had a foundry at nearby Furnace End, hence its name, and one of their residences was Whitacre Hall.
 Many of the Jennens family are buried in the churchyard.

 If you are planning on joining us for a service, you'll be made very welcome.
-We have a service at St Giles' every Sunday at 11am (apart from the 5th Sunday of the month when we join together as a parish).
+We have a service at St Giles' every Sunday at 11am (apart from the 5th Sunday of the month when we join together here as a parish at 10.30am).
 There is plenty of parking in the carpark off the Tamworth Road - just by the postbox.